 Who Are You?

 My name is Brian, but I will also answer to the names “genetik” and “Pipo”.
 I live just outside of Austin, Texas in Cedar Park, but I grew up and spent the first 30 years of my life in Pittsburgh, Pennsylvania.
-I live with my fiance, her two awesome kids, two dogs, and the memories of a cat named Lina who was the smartest cat in the world.
+I live with my fiance, her two awesome kids, two dogs, the memories of a cat named Lina who was the smartest cat in the world, and the memories of a dog named Coco who was the most accomplished dog in the world.

 As with most people with an engineering mindset, I am interested in things related to science and numbers.
 Biology, finance, and nutrition are the first to come to mind right now.
 While most of my computers are Apple-made, I have a very strong background with *nix platforms and prefer to interact with all computers through command line; Debian Linux powers my servers, but FreeBSD is pretty awesome too.

 I am a cyclist.
 Cycling plays a significant role in my life and health and is what takes up a majority of my spare time.
 I have a Category 4 road racing license and participate in most criterium and road races in and around Austin.

-When I’m not riding my bike or working, I like to clean, watch films and television shows, listen to podcasts, read books, and use oxford commas.
+When I’m not riding my bike or working, I like to tidy, watch films and television shows, listen to podcasts, read books, and use oxford commas.

 Here is what I am doing /now.